Clustered Graph Matching for Label Recovery and Graph Classification: Simulations and Real Data Experiments

-and where $a\neq b$ range over $\{2,\ldots,10\}$.
+We then consider matching $A$ to $C_{a,b}$ where $C_{a,b}$ is formed via $C_{a,b}=\frac{1}{20}\sum_{i\in\{1,a,b\}}\sum_{j=1}^{m_i}S^{(i)}_j,$ and where $a\neq b$ range over $\{2,\ldots,10\}$.
 We plot a pair of heatmaps in Figure \ref{fig:COSIE} with indices representing values of $a, b$ chosen.

-In the left heatmap, we plot the objective function value obtained from \texttt{SGM} with 5 seeds, and in the right heatmap we plot the matching error rate.
+In the left (resp., right) heatmap, we plot the objective function value (resp., matching error rate) obtained from \texttt{SGM} with 5 seeds.
 In both heatmaps, lighter shade denotes smaller values/better matches while darker shade denotes larger values/worse matches; note that the diagonal blocks are not included as we assume $a\neq b$.
 From the figure, we see a strong positive correlation between matching error rate and objective function score, and that which combination of background graphs are being averaged into $C_{a,b}$ is consequential and nuanced.
 In Section \ref{sec:k2}, we saw that the nature of the backgrounds was crucial for determining whether a coarse matching would produce good results.
 In this example, similar to the SBM example considered in Section \ref{sec:kb2}, we consider $k=3$ and consider coarse matching of $(P^*)^TAP^*$ to $C$, with the aim of better understanding when the coarse class averaging is beneficial/harmful for label recovery of the shuffled $A$.
 To this end, we set $m_1=m_2+m_3$, and we consider different combinations of background graphs $B^{(a)}$ and $B^{(b)}$ for representing classes 2 and 3 ($B^{(1)}$ will always represent class 1).

 As demonstrated in Theorem \ref{thm:cosie}, the wrong combination of in-sample backgrounds can lead to poor performance via coarse matching; this figure suggests that this phenomenon is neither uncommon nor straightforward.
 Indeed, while some background graph class pairs (e.g., (5,7)) have their order relative to $B^{(1)}$ combine to provide poor matching accuracy and large matching objective function, those same graphs paired differently (e.g., (5,6) and (7,8)) are relatively innocuous when averaged with the $S^{(1)}$'s, as the true alignment is still well-recovered even with coarse matching.